AztecProtocol/engineering-designs/in-progress/7346-batch-proving-circuits-and-l1.md

 Today the `process` method does the following:

 1. Validate the new block header
-2. Check data availability against the availability oracle
-3. Update the `lastArchiveTreeRoot` and `lastBlockTimestamp` in the contract storage
+2. Update the `lastArchiveTreeRoot` and `lastBlockTimestamp` in the contract storage
-4. Consume L1-to-L2 messages from the Inbox
+3. Consume L1-to-L2 messages from the Inbox
-5. Emit an `L2BlockProcessed` event with the block number
+4. Emit an `L2BlockProcessed` event with the block number
+5. Test data availability against the availability oracle
 6. Verify the root rollup proof
 7. Insert L2-to-L1 messages into the Outbox using the `out_hash` and block number
 8. Pay out `total_fees` to `coinbase` in the L1 gas token

-The first five items can keep being carried out by the `process` method for each new block that gets submitted.
+The first four items can keep being carried out by the `process` method for each new block that gets submitted.
 Proof verification, L2-to-L1 messages, and fee payment messages are moved to `submitProof`.
+Data availability needs more clarity based the interaction between the blob circuits and the point evaluation precompile, but it may be moved entirely to `submitProof`.

+As for consuming L1-to-L2 messages, note that these cannot be fully deleted from the Inbox, since we need to be able to rollback unproven blocks in the event of a missing proof, which requires being able to consume those messages again on the new chain.

+Last, we should rename `process` to something more descriptive, such as `submitBlock`.

 ### Submit proof